 Almost all of us feel low sometimes, usually because of a disturbing or difficult event in our lives.
 But ongoing sadness or despair can be caused by depression, a serious condition that warrants treatment.
 Talking to your primary care doctor can be a good place to start.
 Your doctor can screen you for depression and help treat your symptoms.

 However, most people first experience depression when they are in their early thirties, and depression is particularly rife among older adults.
 Depression is not simply a normal reaction to the challenges of growing older, such as the death of a spouse or friends and the physical limitations of age, but is a medical condition without a known cause.

-Furthermore, about 10%-20% of women experience postpartum depression after giving birth.
+About 15% of women experience postpartum depression after giving birth.
 In these cases, symptoms may last from weeks to years.
 With professional help, almost all women who experience postpartum depression are able to overcome their symptoms.

 What Are the Different Types of Depression?

 - Major depression.
 A serious condition that can lead to an inability to function or suicide.
 Sufferers experience not only a depressed mood, but also have difficulty performing simple daily tasks, lose interest in their usual activities, extreme fatigue, sleep problems, or feelings of guilt and helplessness.
 They can sometimes also lose touch with reality, having delusions (such as believing they have committed a sin, or are dying) or hallucinations (such as hearing an imaginary voice telling them they are no good), in severe cases.
 It can be a cyclical illness, so while most patients recover from their first depressive episode, the recurrence rate is high -- perhaps as high as 60% within two years and 75% within 10 years.
 After 15 years, 90% of individuals will have suffered a recurrence or relapse of depression.